OSUSecLab/SymLM/dataset_generation/README.md

 ### Parameters

 For dataset preparation, we filter out internal functions with too large or too small function bodies based on number of tokens in their function body.
-For more details, please refer to [[this line](prepare_dataset.py)](https://github.com/OSUSecLab/Eponym/blob/b09c4fecfcd5a4baf6cef28e417c66a6cbe31314/dataset_generation/prepare_dataset.py#L400).
+For more details, please refer to [this line](https://github.com/OSUSecLab/Eponym/blob/b09c4fecfcd5a4baf6cef28e417c66a6cbe31314/dataset_generation/prepare_dataset.py#L400).

 Moreover, you can set the number of callers and callees considered by `--topK` of `prepare_dataset.py`.
 Based on our experience, this parameter is bounded by the momery of GPUs.